Applicants must have an identified mentor as part of their application. View the list of potential fellowship mentors.

-The purpose of the ASTRO Minority Summer Fellowship Award is to introduce medical students from backgrounds that are under-represented in medicine to the discipline of radiation oncology early in their medical education.
+The ASTRO Minority Summer Fellowship Award introduces medical students from backgrounds that are under-represented in medicine to the discipline of radiation oncology early in their medical education.
 Medical students in all years are encouraged to apply; preference will be given to first- and second-year students.
 In an effort to promote radiation oncology as a career choice, the fellowship will provide medical students with an experience designed to expose students to clinical, basic and translational research questions in radiation oncology.

-Members of ASTRO’s Healthcare Access and Training Subcommittee are assigned as liaisons to past and present Minority Summer Fellowship awardees to check in periodically throughout the year, gain feedback on the fellowship experience, and help provide a mentorship opportunity as awardees advance in their training and enter into radiation oncology.
+Members of ASTRO’s Committee on Health Equity, Diversity and Inclusion are assigned as liaisons to past and present Minority Summer Fellowship awardees to check in periodically throughout the year, gain feedback on the fellowship experience and help provide a mentorship opportunity as awardees advance in their training and enter into radiation oncology.

 The following requirements must be met for a trainee to be considered for the grant:

-The ASTRO Minority Summer Fellowship Grant will offer two students a $4,500 package that includes a $3,500 stipend for the eight-week training program (exceptions can be made for a longer program and will need to be approved by ASTRO’s Healthcare Access and Training Subcommittee) and $1,000 toward the cost of travel to the 2017 Annual Meeting.
+The ASTRO Minority Summer Fellowship Grant will offer two students a $4,500 package that includes a $3,500 stipend for the eight-week training program (exceptions can be made for a longer program and will need to be approved by ASTRO’s Committee on Health Equity, Diversity and Inclusion) and $1,000 toward the cost of travel to the 2017 Annual Meeting.

 The awardee will receive a direct payment of $2,500 paid at the beginning of the fellowship upon receipt of a confirmation letter, definite timeline and completed W-9 form (awardees will be given more detailed instructions in their notification letters).
 ASTRO does not pay indirect costs, overhead costs or salary support for the principal or co-principal investigator and has no responsibility for support beyond that stated in this application.
 Please note that this support does not go to the mentor.

-After ASTRO’s Healthcare Access and Training Subcommittee reviews and approves the final report, the awardee will receive an additional $1,000.
+After the Committee on Health Equity, Diversity and Inclusion reviews and approves the final report, the awardee will receive an additional $1,000.
 The deadline for the awardee’s final report submission is Friday, December 2, 2016 (more details are provided in the application).
-Awardees who submit reports later than the deadline (unless pre-approved by ASTRO’s Healthcare Access and Training Subcommittee) will not receive this additional $1,000.
+Awardees who submit reports later than the deadline (unless pre-approved by the Committee on Health Equity, Diversity and Inclusion) will not receive this additional $1,000.

 The awardee must also submit an abstract to the 2017 ASTRO Annual Meeting before the abstract submission site closes.
 Regardless of whether or not the abstract is accepted for presentation, the awardee is expected to attend the Annual Meeting; complimentary registration will be provided whether or not the abstract is accepted for presentation/inclusion.